-The secular power in the area belonged to the County of Bentheim.
-The Bishop of Munster held the ecclesiastical power of the region
+The secular power in the area belonged to the Counts of Bentheim, which in turn were vassals of the Kings of Hanover.
+The Prince-Bishop of Munster held the ecclesiastical power of the region, however he regularly also tested his secular powers.

 During the crusades large estates were donated to the church.
 Throughout the ages these estates grew larger and larger, became powerful and were fundamental in the rise of the bishop-monarchies.
-The church properties in Wietmarschen (and beyond) were managed by Sünte Marienrode.
+Despite the powers of the Prince-Bishops, the church properties in Wietmarschen (and beyond) remained in the hands of Sünte Marienrode.

 Sünte Marienrode was built in 1152 by the Crusader Knight Hugo von Buren from the county of Gelria (now Gelderland – the Netherlands).
 At this time the Netherlands and Germany were both part of the Holy Roman Empire.
-Bernard von Clairvaux, founder of the Order of the Cistercians, inspired Hugo Von Buren.
-Hugo also built a monastery in Weerselo (1142).
+The Burgundian Abbot Bernard von Clairvaux – founder of the Order of the Cistercians – inspired Hugo Von Buren.
+Hugo also built a monastery in Weerselo (1142), some 35 kms from Wietmarschen, until that time Weerselo only had a chapel that belonged to the church of Ootmarsum, – another city important in the history of the Budde family as we will see later.
 For the first 100 years both laymen and laywomen formed the core of these two religious communities.

 Countess Gertrude of Bentheim granted Hugo the land on which the monastery could be built.
 As an anecdote; thirty years later another family member Otto van Buren burnt down Ootmarsum.
-After this the present town was rebuilt where it is now, the name Oud (old) Ootmarsum reminds of the early position of this community.
+After this the present town was rebuilt , the current church dates from that period.
+The name Oud (old) Ootmarsum reminds of the early position of this community.

 The monasteries institutionalised old traditions dating back to the Germanic times of the farming communities (naoberschops).
 Age-old traditions were Christianised.
 However, several of these traditions are still very much alive in the region.
-Easter bonfires and midwinter-horns might well date back to Germanic times.
+The annual Easter bonfires and the use of the midwinter-horns might well date back to Germanic times.

 Godmothers at Stift Marienrode

-In Joanna’s time the monastery was changed into a ‘stift’ for ladies of high nobility (1675).
+In Joanna’s Budde’s time (see below), after the Reformation, the monastery was changed into a ‘stift’ for ladies of high nobility (1675).
+This created significant new wealth for the monastery.
 These ladies started a tradition of godmothers for the local children.
 In the book Sünte Marienrode – Wietmarschen by Christa Brinkers one of the god children mentioned is a Helena (Laintke) a name that keeps on coming up in the Wietmarschen Budde family tree until this very day.
-However, no direct link has been established with the Budde family.

 It has been estimated that on average a serf in Germany had a vocabulary of not more than 600 words and that in his whole life he would not see more than a thousand people.

-Monasteries, feudal landowners and counties fixed the annual rents.
-In Wietmarschen this was done every 6 years (Garben Jahr).
-Over the centuries most of the farms in Wietmarschen were the property of the monastery, including their inhabitants.
 The Budde farm formed part of the newly started peat-colony in the Ostermoor.
-This was colony was probably established by the Monastery around 1650.
 The farm is mentioned in the various taxation documents so they clearly formed a part of the property of the monastery, they had few rights, many duties and very limited freedom.

-While the feudal systems in most parts of Europe tarted to disappear after 1500, it flourished in some parts of Germany and France for another 300 years.
 The Monastery in Wietmarschen didn’t loose its feudal rights until after the French occupation at the end of the 18th century (1795), but it took decades before the remnants of feudalism were truly abandoned.
-Key dates in this process of democratisation of this area include, as we will see later, 1848, 1866 and 1871.
+Key dates in this process of democratisation of this part of Europe include, as we will see later, 1848, 1866 and 1871.

 The animosity between the Monastery and the Counts is also clearly noticeable in the peat-wars (see below).